-Obtaining an apostille can be a timely and complex process.
+Obtaining an apostille can be very simple in some jurisdictions and for some documents but for others it can be a timely and complex process.
 If done incorrectly it will cost you both time and money.
 UCS has developed steps to simplify the process and get you what you need in a timely fashion.
-Our services include document pick up, Apostille processing, and drop off or shipping of your document(s) once the process is completed.
-Processing options and times vary from state to state.
-UCS can process your apostille directly from the Secretary of State or make arrangements to legalize it with any Consulate located in the United States.

 Public documents, such as Good Standings, Articles of Incorporation, judgments, or notarial attestations (acknowledgments) of signatures, often are required to do business abroad.
 However, countries often require that a documents origin be authenticated before it is accepted for use in that country.
 This method of authentication is called legalization.

 The legalization process involves officials of the country where the document was issued as well as the foreign Embassy or Consulate of the country where the document is to be used.
 Because of this multistep authentication, the process is often slow, cumbersome and expensive.
 A large number of countries recognized this problem and joined a treaty that greatly simplifies the authentication of public documents to be used abroad.

 An Apostille is a form of certification set out in the 1961 Hague Convention, to which the United States became a subscriber in 1981.
 It is a form of numbered fields, which allows the data to be understood by the receiving country regardless of the official language of the issuing country.